Solve LED dimming problems like flickering and strobing with these 4 simple tips

-When LED lamps first started to make their way to the market, early adopters experienced a great deal of frustration when they attempted to dim them.
+When LED lamps first started to make their way to the market, early adopters were frustrated when they tried to dim them.
 In most cases, the technology wasn’t far enough along.
-So, in a setting like a restaurant, where
+So in a setting like a restaurant, where

 The lighting industry has waded through the often-choppy, often-murky waters of LED dimming over the last several years and, while a lot of the problems have been solved, flickering and strobing and early burnout still happens all the time.

 Well, I’ve personally encountered 100 different reasons behind LED dimming problems.
 But generally, the following tips will help you steer clear of trouble with dimming LED lamps.